 It’s incredible to think how much potential the Octocopter has and how very soon everyone is going to want to get their hands on one.
 What’s most impressive about the Octocopter is that it can film close to the ground and in tight spaces which can’t be achieved with a helicopter.
 It’s also much cheaper to run and only needs a very small space to take off.
 With this amazing piece of kit, the world is really your oyster.

-Simon and I went to different spots around Devon to film test shots.
+Simon and I went to different spots around Devon and even managed to fit in shooting a commercial video that shows off Ribeye Boats.
+I controlled the camera using a remote control and Simon controlled the Octocopter – it was great fun!
 The weather was incredible, blue skys for the whole week.
-We filmed sunsets, lakes, mountains and speed boats.
-Here are a few photos from our adventurous test flights:
+Here are a few photos from our adventures:

 If you’re interested in purchasing or hiring an Octocopter you can email Simon at: firstname.lastname@example.org